A Brief History of our Parish

 He also added extensions to St Aloysius Church/school, which had no Sanctuary.
 He built a Sanctuary at the Nicholson Parade end of the church; added a porch on the left hand side of the Sanctuary which the Sisters occupied during Mass and another porch on the right hand side to serve as a sacristy.
 He also extended the Cronulla Street entrance.

-In the year Kurnell church was blessed Msgr Donavon replaced Fr Lloyd.
-He established Caringbah parish with its school and church.
+In the year 1934 Kurnell church was blessed and Msgr Donavon replaced Fr Lloyd as Parish Priest.
+In time, he established Caringbah Parish with its school and church.

 In 1956 Fr John Madden took over from Msgr Donavon as Parish Priest.
 He planned and built the present church of St Aloysius to replace the old one.
-It was done in two years time and was blessed by Cardinal Freeman in November 1965.
-The stained glass windows from the old church was transferred to the new church which is a major attraction to date.
+It was done in two years and was blessed by Cardinal Freeman in November 1965.
+The stained glass windows from the old church were transferred to the new church.

-Fr Paul Foley who succeeded Fr Madden1998 undertook a major renovation of the church 1990.
+Fr Paul Foley succeeded Fr Madden in 1988 and undertook a major renovation of the church in 1990.
 This saw a separate Chapel for the Blessed Sacrament, and an enlarged Gallery at the rear of the church, above the foyer.

-In 1995 Fr Michael McLean took over from Fr Foley and he too was keen to maintain the church in good shape.
-He did much needed restoration of the roof of the church and cooperating with Fr John Knight’s suggestion installed a neon lighting on the cross making the church more visible.
-On January 29th, 1999, the St Aloysius Gonzaga Church was solemnly dedicated by Cardinal Edward Clancy .
+In 1995 Fr Michael McLean was appointed to succeed Fr Foley and he too was keen to maintain the church in good shape.
+He did much needed restoration of the roof of the church and installed lighting on the exterior cross, making the church more visible to the Cronulla area.
+On January 29th, 1999, St Aloysius Gonzaga Church was solemnly dedicated by Cardinal Edward Clancy on the 75th Anniversary of the Parish.

 Our Lady of the Way Bundeena